Tap-Payments/TapGooglePayKit/README.md

 <a name="additional_config_googlepay"></a>
 # Additional Data Configuration
-To use GooglePay in your app , you will be required to do additional configuration as follows:
+To use Google Pay™ in your app , you will be required to do additional configuration as follows:

 1. In build.gradle file add